 This may be the only chance we get to question the Council and express our feelings concerns and opinions about the plans they have, and which they are currently seeking to restate and reinforce, for what appears to be a ‘scorched earth’ regeneration of North Kensington generally, and the Latimer area in particular.
 Although it would seem unlikely that the proposed restoration of the pre-sixties streetscape illustrated in blue in the graphic above could or would be completed exactly as illustrated, nonetheless the Council is certainly intent on implementing a version of this plan and has repeated this and recommended it at every opportunity and in every version of the strategic planning documents for North Kensington which they have published in recent years.
 There is little doubt, therefore, that their intention is, and always has been, the largescale demolition of the social housing estates in the affected areas which would obstruct the streetscape restoration envisaged by them.

 The ‘Issues and Options’ paper is 319 pages long and the public have, as usual, been allowed only a limited time to study and respond to it.
 Indeed one has to wonder how, given the length of these consultation drafts and their complicated internal structure, the average resident can be expected to find the time and energy to deconstruct them and then identify and make sense of whatever relevant local detail can somehow be uncovered.
-One might be forgiven for thinking the documents are deliberately and cynically designed to be impenetrable.
+We believe it would be reasonable to conclude that these documents were deliberatyely and cynically designed, not for transparency, but to be opaque and impenetrable.

 This particular document contains the text below which is evidence of a very real threat to the Council’s social housing estates in the Latimer area – including both the Silchester Estate and Lancaster West Estate;

 Some of our estates date from the 60s and 70s and exhibit all the faults of that